top of page

 Trust creation individual settlor donates property to trust and provides written instructions as to what the trust does and who benefits

-A trustee does all the work but gets none of the benefit.
+A trustee does all the work but gets none of the benefits.

 Since they are the owner on behalf of the trust, they can’t just do what they want.
 For example, spend it on themselves.
 They have to follow the trust instructions.
 And this means the trustee can be anyone, since no matter who the trustee is, they follow the instructions of the trust.
 Replacing a trustee shouldn’t change anything.